Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 Bond: Medium Maturity and High Rating

-As of 2021, Vanguard Wellington invests in 1,032 bonds with an average maturity of 10 years.
+Vanguard Wellington invests in 1,197 bonds with an average maturity of 6.6 years.
 The longer the maturity, the more a fund’s share price will move up or down in response to changes in interest rates.

-Together, we see 80% of the bonds are high quality, stable and safe from defaults.
-The rest 20% of the bonds are spread across foreign economies and commercial and other asset-backed securities.
+Together, we see 80% of the bonds are high quality, stable and safe from defaults because they are A grade corporate bond or the U.S. Treasury.
+The rest the bonds are spread across foreign economies and commercial and municipal government bonds, or are b-grade corporate bonds.

 Vanguard Wellington Bonds by Issuer | % of Total Bond |